We use third-party cookies in order to personalise your experience. Read our Privacy Policy.

 Oops!
 Something went wrong while submitting the form.

 In an era of constant change, many businesses struggle to execute large-scale transformations.
-Whether it’s commercial transformation, operational improvement, digital adoption, or organisational changes, these are highly complex, cross-functional programmes - and are critical to driving value creation.
+Whether it is commercial transformation, operational improvement, digital adoption, or organisational changes, these are highly complex, cross-functional programmes and are critical to driving value creation.

 Enter the Chief Transformation Officer (CTO).
-A role initially seen more in PE-backed businesses, we’ve seen huge growth in the number and type of companies looking to hire this role.
+A role initially seen more in PE-backed businesses, we have seen huge growth in the number and type of companies looking to hire for this role.

-In this article we summarise what we’ve heard from Operating Partners at Large Cap PE Funds and Chief Executives/ Chief Strategy Officers at Fortune 500 businesses, as well as recent analysis from Bain & Company.
+In this article, we summarise what we have heard from Operating Partners at large-cap PE funds and Chief Executives/Chief Strategy Officers at Fortune 500 businesses, as well as recent analysis from Bain & Company.
 We explain:

-• When you should (and shouldn’t) hire a CTO
+• When you should (and should not) hire a CTO

-• What role do CTOs play in the business
+• What role CTOs play in the business

 • What differentiates great CTOs from good CTOs

-• Some examples of where CTOs have had a huge difference
+• Examples of where CTOs have made a huge difference

-• Some final reflections if you are considering hiring a CTO
+• Final reflections if you are considering hiring a CTO

-When you should (and shouldn’t) hire a CTO?
+When you should (and should not) hire a CTO

 Not every company needs a CTO.
 When we speak with CEOs and Operating Partners, we ask two key questions to understand whether the role is necessary: